bentole/dhcpProxy/README.md

 6. (Optional) Start the virtual environment
 		- source ENVDIR/bin/activate

+3. Install scapy using
+		- pip install scapy

 7. Start the proxy
 		- python ./dhcpProxy.py

 8. Good luck, Chuck!

+# Settings

+# the listener interface for the proxy
+INT = 'ens224'

+# ip address of the listener interface
+INT_IP = '10.209.0.2'

+# mac address of the listener interface
+INT_MAC = '00:0c:29:53:60:a8'

+# mac address of the default gateway OR dhcp server if on same subnet..
+GW_MAC = '70:0f:6a:b3:f7:3f'

+# ip address of the dhcp server
+DHCP_SRV = '10.210.6.32'

+# ip address of the relay agent
+RELAY_AGENT = '10.209.8.1'

+# 'Print messages during processing'
+VERBOSE = True